The Lost Book of Remedies Review: Natural Remedies That Work?

-In this post, I wanted to do a review of a book I picked up in early 2019 called The Lost Book of Herbal Remedies.
+In this post, I wanted to do a review of a book I picked up in early 2019 called The Lost Book of Remedies.

 Whether you’re following a Sebian diet or are simply interested in learning more about natural health, herbs and their beneficial/medicinal effects on the body I sincerely believe this will be of use to you.

 So without further ado let’s get into it.

 - 1 What is The Lost Book of Remedies?